petergithub/notes/01Technology/MySQL/MySQLNotes.md

 show grants for USERNAME@IP; 查看用户权限
 select * from mysql.user where user='cactiuser' \G
 SELECT DISTINCT CONCAT('User: ''',user,'''@''',host,''';') AS query FROM mysql.user; 查看MYSQL数据库中所有用户
-CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'password';
+CREATE USER 'hadoop'@'localhost' IDENTIFIED BY 'password';
-GRANT ALL PRIVILEGES ON * . * TO 'newuser'@'localhost';
+GRANT ALL PRIVILEGES ON *.* TO 'hadoop'@'localhost' IDENTIFIED BY 'password';
 REVOKE [type of permission] ON [database name].[table name]
 FROM ‘[username]’@‘localhost’;
 DROP USER ‘demo’@‘localhost’;